-Benedictine Living Community-Osseo has hosted a COVID-19 vaccine clinic, offering the vaccine to residents and associates.
+Benedictine Living Community-Osseo has offered the COVID-19 vaccine to our residents and associates.
 Getting vaccinated against COVID-19 is one of the best ways to protect yourself and everyone around you, particularly those who are at increased risk for severe illness.
 Getting these shots will not only protect you from being infected; it will help us take a big step towards ending this pandemic.

 Infection Control Measures: